 7. Circle (2015)

 No, not the 2017 film starring Tom Hanks.
-This little known film takes place almost entirely in a single room.
-A group of people wake to discover that they have each been placed inside a circle.
-They are then forced to play a deadly game which requires voting a person to be killed off every minute.
+This little-known film takes place almost entirely in a single room.
+A group of people wakes to discover that they have each been placed inside a circle.
+They are then forced to play a deadly game that requires voting a person to be killed off every minute.
 Even though I found the climax to be a bit unsatisfactory, the psychological issues the movie raises while the players vote to kill off others is a fascinating watch.

 6. It Follows

 A supernatural psychological thriller, this film made its debut at the 2014 Cannes.
 A horror film that bears Tarantino’s seal of approval has to be, by all logical understanding, a well-made film.
 The content lives up to the reputation and has a brilliant character development and a slow steady building of tension accentuated by the soundtrack and the very ambiguous ending.
 The plot follows a metaphorical monster that stalks victims and kills them and this can be transmitted to another victim through sex.
 The film has often been seen as a metaphor for sexually transmitted diseases but the true horror of the film sparks from the nightmarish quality where escape simply is not an option.